josherrickson/stata2/stata_markdown/05-regression.md

 a single distribution at work there.
 If on the other hand, we took a random sample of basketball players and school children, this would definitely be heterogeneous, the basketball players have a markedly difference distribution of heights that school children!

-In linear regression, the homoegenity assumption is that the distribution of the errors are uniform.
+In linear regression, the homogeneity assumption is that the distribution of the errors are uniform.
 Violations would include errors changing as the predictor increased, or several groups having very different noise in their measurements.

 This is an assumption we can test, again with the residuals vs fitted plot.
-We're looking for either a blatant deviation from a mean of 0, or an increasing/decreasing variatbility on the y-axis over time.
+We're looking for either a blatant deviation from a mean of 0, or an increasing/decreasing variability on the y-axis over time.
 Refer back to the [image above](#relationship-is-linear-and-additive), looking at the middle plot.
 As the fitted values increase, the error spreads out.

 If this assumption is violated, you may consider restructuring your model as above, or transforming either your response or predictors using log